nodesecurity/vscode-nsp/README.md

 }
 ```

-Additional information about the Node Security Project can be found at https://nodesecurity.io
+Additional information about the Node Security Platform can be found at https://nodesecurity.io